 - The state budget is composed of three kinds of state funds the General Fund, special funds, and bond funds along with federal funds.
-In 2013-14, state funds are expected to comprise more than 60 percent of California's \$233 billion budget. - The state General Fund accounts for revenues that are not designated by law for a specific purpose.
+State dollars account for slightly more than 60 percent of California's enacted 2014-15 state budget, which totals \$254.4 billion. - The state General Fund accounts for revenues that are not designated by law for a specific purpose.
 Most state support for education, health and human services, and the state prison system comes from the General Fund. - Over 500 state special funds account for taxes, licenses, and fees that are designated by law for a specific purpose. - State bond funds account for the receipt and disbursement of general obligation (GO) bond proceeds.

-State Dollars Account for More Than 60 Percent of California's State Budget
+State Dollars Account for Slightly More Than 60 Percent of California's State Budget

-Enacted 2013-14 Expenditures = \$232.9 Billion
+Enacted 2014-15 Expenditures = \$254.4 Billion